arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_log.md

 @RESTDESCRIPTION
 Returns fatal, error, warning or info log messages from the server's global log.
-The result is a JSON object with the following attributes:
+The result is a JSON object with the attributes described below.

+This API can be turned off via the startup option `--log.api-enabled`.
+In case the API is disabled, all requests will be responded to with HTTP 403.
+If the API is enabled, accessing it requires admin privileges, or even superuser privileges, depending on the value of the `--log.api-enabled` startup option.

 @RESTRETURNCODES